rayanfam/rayanfam.github.io/_posts/2018-12-16-hypervisor-from-scratch-part-5.md

     FillGuestSelectorData((PVOID)GdtBase, TR, GetTr());
 ```

-**Get\_GDT\_Base** is defined above in the process of gathering information for our VMCS.
+`GetGdtBase` is defined above in the process of gathering information for our VMCS.

-**FillGuestSelectorData** is responsible for setting the GUEST selector, attributes, limit, and base for VMCS.
-It is implemented as below :
+`FillGuestSelectorData` is responsible for setting the GUEST selector, attributes, limit, and base for VMCS.
+It is implemented as below:

 ```
 VOID